 Maintain a hip-width distance between your feet and position your fists in front for optimal balance.
 Now, smoothly descend with a flat back, bending your knees and lowering your buttocks toward the ground.
 Gradually bring your feet down to a comfortable level, ensuring your knees do not touch your toes.
 Finally, push upwards with force by driving through your heels.

 Imagine yourself soaring through the sky in an airplane.
 Extend your arms out to the sides, and begin making gentle circles with your arms, moving them forward.
 With each repetition, gradually increase the number of circles you make.
 Next, switch directions and make smaller circles.
 Enjoy the sensation of flight as you gracefully move through the motions.

 To intensify shoulder engagement, start in a push-up position and transfer weight onto your knuckles.
 Draw your right leg towards your chest, ensuring it remains extended.
 Lower the right leg, then replicate the sequence with the left leg.

 From this position, seamlessly transition into push-ups.
 For optimal muscle engagement, focus on controlled and deliberate movements, slowing down the pace.

 Boxing Training For Lower Body:

 Explosive Step Up – 40 reps

-Begin the exercise by standing with your feet apart at hip-width.
-This position will allow you to jump from one foot to the next with a lot of explosive power.
-Your arms should be at your sides.
+To start the exercise, position yourself with your feet spaced apart at hip-width.
+This stance will grant you the ability to explosively jump from one foot to the other.
+Keep your arms relaxed by your sides.